Back to blog

 Find the right fit for your team

 Apollo is not a bad tool.
 It is a big tool.
-For small teams, that size creates friction: features you pay for but never use, complexity you manage but never benefit from, and pricing that assumes you need the full suite.
+For small teams, that size creates friction: features you pay for but never use, complexity you manage but never benefit from, and credit-based pricing that assumes you need the full suite.

 The alternatives above each solve a specific slice of what Apollo does, and most do that slice better.
 Pick the tool that matches what you actually need, not what sounds impressive in a feature comparison.